WMCharles/WMCharles/README.md

 ### Hi there 👋 I'm Charles

-I am a full-stack software developer with strong background in  data structures and algorithms, data analysis, and machine learning.
+I am a Full-Stack Software Developer with strong background in  data structures and algorithms, data analysis, and machine learning.
 My technology stack involves Python/Django/Flask, Javascript/React, and HTML/CSS/Bootstrap.
 Besides programming, I am interested in anime, MMA, and music.

 - 🔭 I’m currently looking to collaborate on projects
 - 💬 Brainstorm with me over tech, career, and music